 Goodwill represents the difference between the purchase price and the fair value of net tangible and identifiable intangible assets acquired in the business combination.
-Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but instead are tested for impairment at least annually in accordance with the provisions of FAS No. 142, "Goodwill and Other Intangible Assets" ("FAS 142").
+Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but instead are tested for impairment at least annually in accordance with the provisions of ASC 350, "Intangibles - Goodwill and Other" ("ASC 350").

 To test for impairment, the Company compares the fair value of its reporting units to their respective carrying values, including assigned goodwill.
 The Company is organized as a single operating segment with two reporting units; ALIGN and Xcyte.
-To the extent the carrying amount of the reporting units exceeds its fair value; the Company would be required to perform the second step of the impairment analysis, as this is an indication that goodwill may be impaired.
+To the extent the carrying amount of the reporting units exceeds its fair value, the Company would be required to perform the second step of the impairment analysis, as this is an indication that goodwill may be impaired.
 In this second step, the Company compares the implied fair value of the reporting units goodwill with its carrying amount.
-The implied fair value of goodwill is determined by allocating the fair value of the reporting units to all of the assets (recognized and unrecognized) and liabilities of the reporting units in a manner similar to a purchase price allocation, in accordance with FAS No. 141 "Business Combinations."
+The implied fair value of goodwill is determined by allocating the fair value of the reporting units to all of the assets (recognized and unrecognized) and liabilities of the reporting units in a manner similar to a purchase price allocation, in accordance with ASC 805, "Business Combinations" ("ASC 805").
 The residual fair value after this allocation represents the implied fair value of the goodwill.
-To the extent the implied fair value of goodwill is less than its carrying amount the Company would be required to recognize an impairment less.
+To the extent the implied fair value of goodwill is less than its carrying amount, the Company would be required to recognize an impairment loss.